3.6.1. Rules for drawing locations (organizations)

 Don't set names of several organizations to the same item.
 Instead, create a standalone item (place) for each organization.

-If an organization performs a single service (for example, home appliances repair) and is located in the same room, but it has multiple sites and names that differ only by the manufacturers of the serviced equipment (for example, Repair of Electrolux appliances and Repair of Birusa appliances), such an organization is drawn as a single object, with the official name indicating general information about the organization's activities.
+If an organization provides a single service (for example, home appliances repair) and is located in just one room, but it has multiple sites and names that differ only by the manufacturers of the serviced equipment (for example, Repair of Electrolux appliances and Repair of Birusa appliances), such an organization is drawn as a single object, with the official name indicating general information about the organization's activities.

 3.6.1.1.4